-- 8.1 The activity of shark meshing was subject to a review and environmental assessment to inform development of the two Joint Management Agreements in 2009 and the 2009 Management Plan for the SMP. - 8.2 The management provisions of this Plan (and the 2017 Management Plan) were designed to mitigate the environmental impacts of the activity as far as possible while still achieving the program aim. - 8.3 The management provisions of this Plan and the retention of the 2017 Joint Management Agreement were informed by the 5-yearly review of the July 2017 Joint Management Agreement for the NSW Shark Meshing (Bather Protection) Program by DPI, EHG, the Scientific Committee and the Fisheries Scientific Committee.
+- 8.1 The activity of shark meshing was subject to a review and environmental assessment to inform development of the two Joint Management Agreements in 2009 and the 2009 Management Plan for the SMP. - 8.2 The management provisions of this Plan were designed to mitigate the environmental impacts of the activity as far as possible while still achieving the program aim. - 8.3 The management provisions of this Plan and the retention of the 2017 Joint Management Agreement were informed by: the 5-yearly review of the July 2017 Joint Management Agreement for the NSW Shark Meshing (Bather Protection) Program by DPIRD, DCCEEW, the Scientific Committee and the Fisheries Scientific Committee; the 2021/22 Trigger Point Review Report; and catch data from the 2022/23 and 2023/24 meshing seasons.